nealbrophy/LinuxCommandGenerator_v1.1/README.md

 #### Automated End-to-End
 The project was NOT developed using TDD practices as I was not yet comfortable enough with my JS knowledge to do so.
 Instead I opted for end-to-end testing using Cypress.io.
 The tests were written to validate:
-- That the page loads ok
+- That the page loads correctly
 - That the default/start state is blank and the output & list areas were empty
 - That each distro behaves as expected such that the `ouput` and `instructions` elements populate expected contents
 - That the `sidebar` element was hidden until it's trigger-button is clicked